anthony-63/AVM/README.md

 ### Misc instructions

-mbr: Sets memory bank register to a immidiate value then resets the instruction pointer
+mbir: Sets memory bank register to a immidiate value then resets the instruction pointer